abudhu/slate/source/vnet.html.md

 }
 ```

-Description: Contains an array of DNS Servers available to Virtual Machines deployed in the virtual network
+Contains an array of DNS Servers available to Virtual Machines deployed in the virtual network

 Name | Type | Required | Description
 ---- | ----- | ---- | ----